Skip to main content

 Dispatch from a Darker World

-It’s essential to begin with a confession, a disclaimer that colors every observation that will follow: I am, by temperament and by long-established preference, a Batman guy.
-My cinematic North Star in the superhero genre is not a shining beacon, but a flickering, grime-covered bulb in a city drowning in its shadows.
+I begin with a confession, a disclaimer that colors every observation that will follow: I am, by temperament and by long-established preference, a Batman guy.
+My cinematic North Star in the superhero genre is a flickering, grime-covered bulb in a city drowning in its shadows.
 For me, the definitive live-action portrayal of a hero’s journey is Matt Reeves’ The Batman.
-That (imperfect) film is not just a comic book adaptation; it is a meticulously crafted piece of detective noir, a psychological study wrapped in the aesthetics of a seventies thriller.
+That (imperfect) film is a piece of detective noir, a psychological study wrapped in the aesthetics of a seventies thriller.
 It is a story about a man so thoroughly broken by trauma that he has weaponized his own pain, transforming himself into a nocturnal predator to hunt the monsters bred by the very system that failed him.

 The appeal of that world is its pervasive, suffocating texture.
-It’s a world of tangible consequences, where violence is brutal, clumsy, and leaves scars, both physical and psychological.
-Its hero is not a god who reassures us, but a man who frightens us, a symbol of vengeance who must learn, painfully and slowly, what it means to be a symbol of hope.
+It’s a world of tangible consequences, where violence is brutal, clumsy, and leaves scars - both physical and psychological.
+Its hero frightens rather than reassures: a symbol of vengeance who must learn, painfully and slowly, what it means to become a symbol of hope.
 He is a detective first, relying on his intellect, his discipline, and his obsessive drive to solve a puzzle that is, in essence, the very soul of his city.
-This vision of heroism—grounded, tactile, psychological, and morally complex—feels honest to me.
+This vision of heroism - grounded, tactile, psychological, and morally complex - feels honest to me.
 It feels like a genuine reflection of a world that is itself complex and often broken.

 I lay this all out to establish the significant intellectual and aesthetic baggage I carried with me into the theatre for James Gunn’s Superman.
 My attendance was an act of what I considered to be necessary due diligence.
 With a new cinematic universe kicking off, it felt essential to understand its foundational text, even if I suspected its language would be alien to me.
 I went in with a critic’s notebook and a skeptic’s heart, fully expecting to encounter a story whose moral simplicity and bright-eyed optimism would feel like a relic from a bygone era.
 I anticipated a well-made film, perhaps, but one whose central figure would be too powerful, too perfect, and too fundamentally unrelatable for me to truly connect with.